apache/gravitino/docs/manage-table-partition-using-gravitino.md

 :::note
 The values are in the same order as the field names.

-When adding an identity partition to a Hive partitioned table, the specified partition name is disregarded.
+When adding an identity partition to a partitioned Hive table, the specified partition name is ignored.
 This is because Hive generates the partition name based on field names and values.
 :::

 </TabItem>